Go Ad-Free

 Have you seen commercials for RSV vaccines Arexvy and Abrysvo?
 The CDC reports a connection between RSV vaccines and Guillain-Barré syndrome.

 Respiratory syncytial virus (RSV) can be as mild as a cold…or it can kill.
 Infants and older people with chronic health conditions are especially vulnerable.
 Drug companies are now advertising vaccines against respiratory syncytial virus.
 Perhaps you have seen commercials for Arexvy and Abrysvo.
 At a meeting of the CDC’s Advisory Committee on Immunization Practices, scientists reported a slightly higher than expected risk of Guillain-Barré cases in vaccinated individuals.
 The connection between RSV vaccines and Guillain-Barré is disconcerting, even though it appears to be a rare complication.
+On the other hand, the infection itself can be devastating.

-What Is Guillain-Barré Syndrome (GBS):
+What Is Guillain-Barré Syndrome (GBS)?

 As you can probably deduce from the name, this relatively rare condition was first described by French physicians.
 Georges Guillain, Jean Alexandre Barré and André Strohl got the credit for diagnosing and defining the disease even though it was actually discovered by a fellow French physician, Jean-Baptiste Octave Landry, more than 50 years earlier in 1859.